LRCozier/lacozier-businesscard/businesscard/README.md

-# businesscard
-A professional, digital business card for myself built using React

 # Digital Business Card

 This is a digital business card built with React and Vite.
 It dynamically fetches personal information from a `data.json` file, making it easy to customize.